clear-nus/CHyVAE/README.md

 # CHyVAE
-Code for our paper [Hyperprior Induced Unsupervised Disentanglement of Latent Representations](https://arxiv.org/abs/1809.04497) (AAAI-19)
+Code for our paper [Hyperprior Induced Unsupervised Disentanglement of Latent Representations](https://arxiv.org/abs/1809.04497) (AAAI-19).
+The correlated ellipses dataset used in the paper can be found [here](https://github.com/crslab/correlated-ellipses).

 ## Requirements